RaushanKumar25/React-Redux-js/18 Fragments/learning-fragments/README.md

 React components often display lists of data.
 Instead of writing repetitive JSX, map() helps generate them programmatically, keeping your code clean and scalable.

 # conditional statemets
+Conditional Rendering in React

+Conditional rendering in React means showing or hiding parts of the UI based on certain conditions.
+It works the same way conditions work in JavaScript, but the output is JSX.

+🔍 Why It's Used

+Show different components based on user actions
+Hide elements until data loads
+Display messages, errors, or alternative views
+Build dynamic and interactive interfaces